ravi861/packet-rs/README.md

 Introduction
 ============
 rpacket is a rust based alternative to the popular python Scapy packet library.
-It tries to provide a scapy like API interface to define new headers and construct packets with custom headers.
+It tries to provide a scapy like API interface to define new headers and construct packets.
 <br>
 rpacket has the most common networking headers already pre-defined.